Anglo-Australian Telescope: Structure and telescope

 The telescope is housed within a seven-story, circular, concrete building topped with a 36m diameter rotating steel dome.
 It was designed to withstand the high winds prevailing at that location.
 The slit is narrow.
 The dome is required to move with the telescope to avoid obstruction.
 The top of the dome is 50m above ground level.

 The telescope tube structure is supported inside a massive 12m diameter horseshoe, which rotates around the polar axis (parallel to Earth's axis) for tracking the sky.
 The total moving mass is 260 tonnes.

 The telescope has various foci for flexible instrumentation: originally there were three top-end rings which can be exchanged using the dome crane during the daytime.
 One was for f/3.3 prime-focus, with corrector lenses and a cage for a human observer taking photographs (rarely used after the 1980s); one has a large secondary mirror giving an f/8 Cassegrain focus; and a third top-end has smaller f/15 and f/36 secondary mirrors.
 A fourth top-end was built in the 1990s to give a 2-degree field of view at prime focus, with 400 optical fibres feeding the 2dF instrument and its later enhancements AAOmega and HERMES.

-Instruments
+Instruments and Programs

 The AAT is equipped with a number of instruments, including: